WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 • Concept of exceptional children and children with special needs (CWSN).

-• Addressing learners from diverse backgrounds including disadvantaged and deprived.
+• Addressing learners from diverse backgrounds, including disadvantaged and deprived.

 • Addressing the needs of children with learning difficulties, ‘impairment’ etc.